rahuls1996/Sisu_Challenge/README.md

 If memory was not an issue, a efficient way to solve this problem is to load both files into hash sets, and then take the intersection of these two hash sets.

-Time complexity - O(n), where n is the size of the larger set (number of integers in the larger file) Space Complexity - O(n) where n is the number of integers in the file with more numbers.
+Time complexity - O(n), where n is the size of the larger set (number of integers in the larger file);
+Space Complexity - O(n) where n is the number of integers in the file with more numbers.

 Constraints: